ComradeTurtle/wifinder/README.md

 # espwigle (ESP32 scanner + Web/Android/Desktop clients)

-This project turns `ESP32-S3-N16R8` into a BLE-controlled Wi-Fi wardriving scanner with:
+This project runs a BLE-controlled Wi-Fi wardriving scanner stack centered on an `ESP32-C6` master (optionally with an `ESP8266` wired slave node), with:
 - a self-contained local web app
 - an Android app that adds GPS ingestion and Wigle CSV logging on phone
 - a desktop app (Python + Qt) for direct USB serial debugging/control